YangYang-Research/whale-sentinel-services/README.md

 ## 🚦 Starting Whale Sentinel Services

-1. Download & Unzip the Latest Release
+1. Download & Unzip the Latest Package Release for Deployment

 - Navigate to the [Releases](https://github.com/YangYang-Research/whale-sentinel-services/releases) page.

-- Download the latest release ZIP and extract it.
+- Download the package ZIP and extract it.

 2. Configure the Docker Environment